dwanev/bsuite-applications/README.md

      - It then has the chance to pick up an umbrella only in the first timestep.
      - At the end of the episode the agent receives a reward of +1 if it made the correct choice of umbrella, but -1 if it made the incorrect choice.
      - During chain_length intermediate steps rewards are random +1 or -1.
+     - NACE: needs change to representation to allow for the fact this is not grid based.
+Nace will also struggle when length > 0.
    - mountain_car A classic benchmark problem in RL.
 The agent controls an underpowered car and must drive it out of a valley.
      - Reward of -1 each step until the car reaches the goal.
      - Maximum episode length of 1000 steps.